 Although MTD has been postponed by a year or so, this is still something that we believe will be rolled out to everyone in due course.
-We are therefore still looking into the implications that MTD will have on our clients and will continue to keep track of how things progress over the next year.
-We will be keeping an eye out for any changes that may occur, including details of planned legislation that is due to be released regarding MTD and also what software requirements and options will become available.
+We are therefore still looking into the implications that MTD will have on our clients and will continue to keep track of how things progress over the next few years.
+We will be keeping an eye out for any changes that may occur, including details of planned legislation to be released regarding MTD and also what software requirements and options are currently available or will become available for our clients.